devJennyy/Luxora/README.md

 `Work In Progress`

 # ShopOnline
-A responsive e-commerce website for online shopping https://shop-online-devjenny.vercel.app/
+An e-commerce website with features for a modern online shopping experience https://shop-online-devjenny.vercel.app/

 ## Tech Used
 - React